Subscribe to updates

 Scrutiny Committee Work Programmes

-The Board will receive reports outlining the planned work programmes for each of the scrutiny committees: Adult Care and Public Health, Children's and Culture, Community Safety, Environment, Growth, Health Scrutiny for Lincolnshire, and Highways and Transport.
-The Board is asked to note the content of these work programmes and satisfy itself that it is content with each committee's planned activities.
+The Board was presented with reports detailing the planned work programmes for each of the scrutiny committees: Adult Care and Public Health, Children's and Culture, Community Safety, Environment, Growth, Health Scrutiny for Lincolnshire, and Highways and Transport.
+The Board was asked to note these programmes and ensure they were content with the planned activities.

 Overview and Scrutiny Management Board Work Programme

-Finally, the Board will receive a report detailing its own work programme for the coming year, enabling members to note its planned initiatives and tasks.
-The Executive Forward Plan of key decisions will also be presented for background information.
+The Board was also scheduled to review its own work programme for the coming year.
+This report aimed to provide an overview of the Board's planned initiatives and tasks.
+The Executive Forward Plan of key decisions was also provided for background information to ensure all significant decisions were subject to relevant scrutiny.

 Attendees